 In many cases, there are billboards located in close proximity to (or on) your facility grounds.
-The "We're Listening" campaign translates well to this medium.
+The We're Listening campaign message applies readily to this tactic.
 Instead of focusing on the message point that residents, patients, and families will be receiving questionnaires, the message focuses on the organization's commitment to improve the experience by listening to those who matter most.